JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 nextpow2(x)
 ```

-Returns the next power of 2 for given number `x`.
+Return the next power of 2 for given number `x`.

 **Argument**